Fifth Third Bank’s motto – We Live Here Too — reflects its continued commitment to community involvement.

-- After a week of being open, you can access your funds before the CD reaches maturity.
+After a week of being open, you can access your funds before the CD reaches maturity.
 Fifth Third will return your original deposit.

+The drawback to Fifth Third CDs?
 Interest rates are low, especially on short-term and standard CDs.

-But even those rates are a percentage point or more lower than some competitors.
+If you have the $5,000 minimum required for a Promotional CD, then your interest rates will be higher.
+But even those rates are a percentage point or more lower than what you’ll find with some competitors.

-Bottom line: there are far more competitive rates on the market to consider, especially if you’re considering a standard CD or one with a short term.
+There are far more competitive rates on the market to consider, especially if you’re considering a standard CD or one with a short term.